JessicaGalhardi/JessicaGalhardi/README.md

 - 📧 You can contact me on: **jessica.galhardi@al.infnet.edu.br**

-- 😎 Fun facts about me? **I'm passionate about music and to cook! 🎶**
+- 😎 Fun facts about me? **I'm passionate about music and cooking! 🎶**

 <h3 align="left">Connect with me:</h3>